 If your stomach’s not the problem, but more so the headache and nausea, a good bacon and eggs breakfast will help you out.
 The salts and protein will offer some beneficial nutrients to ease you back into the day.

 Otherwise, when you’re ready, eating some greasy fast food will actually really help.
-All that salt and fat will go a long way, if you can keep it down.
+All that salt and fat will go a long way if you can keep it down.
 Most of us won’t be able to stomach anything for the majority of the day.
 Nibble away at small things—gummy bears, toast, crackers, whatever.
-Then, when you’ve at least soothed the headache and tender stomach, eat a burger or some pizza later on to help with the nausea you no doubt still feel.
+Then, when you’ve at least soothed a headache and tender stomach, eat a burger or some pizza, later on, to help with nausea you no doubt still feel.

 Ultimately, prevention is the best cure.

 So, whilst there’s little clinical evidence to support any of this advice, from experience, we all have our little ways of getting through the hangover.
-A nice breakfast, lots of water or Gatorade, and an all round lazy day of self-pity are probably the best things you can do.
+A nice breakfast, lots of water or Gatorade, and an all-around lazy day of self-pity are probably the best things you can do.

 If you’re clever, the best thing to do is have a substantial meal before you start drinking.
 This helps to slow down the body’s absorption of alcohol and will definitely help prevent the assault on your body and mind the next day.
 Grab a McDonalds on your way to the bar, or cook yourself a bowl of pasta at home.
 Anything substantial enough in your stomach prior to that first drink is going to help.

 Remember, staying hydrated at all times almost guarantees that you’ll wake up from your night of partying without nagging hangovers.
 Drink plenty of water throughout your days, and you’ll always be ready for a night of boozing fun.

 Good luck, my friends!
 Party hard.
 But party responsibly.